f5devcentral/access-labs/class5/module1/lab01.rst

    |image998|

 #.
 The screen should refresh displaying the progress of the automation within 30 seconds.
 Scroll to the bottom of the automation workflow to ensure all requests succeeded.
-If you you experience errors try running the automation a second time or open an issue on the `Access Labs Repo <https://github.com/f5devcentral/access-labs>`__.
+If you experience errors try running the automation a second time or open an issue on the `Access Labs Repo <https://github.com/f5devcentral/access-labs>`__.

    |image999|